NFL Win Totals

 For the local market, we don’t have to look too far to find the top attractions.
 The Philadelphia Eagles and Pittsburgh Steelers have loyal and passionate followings across the state.
 As the season approaches, there will be plenty of chatter about what’s in the cards for the two squads that call Pennsylvania home.

-Here’s how the Eagles have fared over the last four campaigns in comparison to an estimated win total for each season.
+Here’s how the Eagles have fared over the last few campaigns in comparison to an estimated win total for each season.

-In three of the last four seasons, Under would have been the correct call for bets on the Eagles’ win total.
-The 2018 and 2019 clubs came close, but the 2020 edition fell woefully short in a dismal campaign.
+In both of the last two seasons, Over would have been the correct call for bets on the Eagles’ win total.
+The team’s incredible 14 wins from a year ago allowed those who trusted the Birds in the preseason to coast to a victory for the yearly total.